 7.3.1 Like most applied coatings, failures associated with polyester powder coatings that have otherwise been correctly specified are related to the integrity of application.
-Coating integrity of polyester powder coated steel surfaces is most often affected by inadequate powder coverage in the cured polyester film.
-Problems associated with powder coverage are a function of the design of the product being coated and the techniques and equipment used to apply the powder to ensure adequate penetration of the charged powder particles onto all surfaces of the work.
+Coating integrity of polyester powder coated aluminum surfaces is most often affected by inadequate powder coverage in the cured polyester film.
+Problems associated with powder coverage are not unique to aluminum products, but are a function of the design of the product being coated and the techniques and equipment used to apply the powder to ensure adequate penetration of the charged powder particles onto all surfaces of the work.
 It is very difficult for any applied coating less than 4 mils (100 microns) in thickness, applied in a single coat, to be free of holidays in the coating.
-Therefore, the powder shall be applied in multiple coats.
-The first coat shall have a thickness of 1.5 to 3 mils.
-Each intermediate coat shall be partially cured at a temperature of 350°F to insure adhesion.
-Subsequent coats shall be then applied in 1.5 to 3 mil increments to bring the specimen to its final (cured) thickness as required by the customer specification.
-In no case will the final (cured) thickness be less than 5 mils.